handal-img

 • Lanyard Tags: Used for items like handbags and accessories.

-• Specialty Tags: Designed for specific items such as golf clubs, liquor bottles, glasses, box merchandise, and shoes.
+• Specialty Tags: Designed for specific items such as golf clubs, liquor bottles, glasses, box merchandise, and shoes

-What is EAS Labels?
+What are EAS Labels?

-Types of EAS Labels
+Understanding 2 Types of EAS Labels

 • Adhesive Labels: Applied directly to products or packaging.